BlueAcornInc/aio-commerce-yotpo/README.md

 ## Configuration (Adobe Commerce Backend)

 All Yotpo-specific configurations for this extension are managed by the merchant directly within the **Adobe Commerce Admin Panel**.
-The deployed Adobe App Builder application will then retrieve these settings at runtime via secure API calls to your Adobe Commerce instance.
+The deployed Adobe App Builder application will then retrieve these settings at runtime.

 1.  **Access Yotpo Configuration in Adobe Commerce:**
     - Log in to your Adobe Commerce Admin Panel.
-    - Navigate to **Yotpo \> General Settings** in the left-hand navigation menu.
+    - Navigate to **Yotpo \> General Configuration** in the left-hand navigation menu.

 2.  **Configure Yotpo Settings:** Fill in the following details using information provided by Yotpo:
-    - **Enable/Disable Yotpo Extension:** Select Yes or No to activate or deactivate the integration's functionality.
+    - **Enable Yotpo Extension:** Select `Yes` or `No` to activate or deactivate the integration.
-    - **Yotpo App Key:** Your Yotpo App Key (sometimes called API Key or Client ID).
+    - **Yotpo App Key:** (Required) Your Yotpo App Key.
-    - **Yotpo Secret Key:** Your Yotpo Secret Key (sometimes called API Secret or Client Secret).
+    - **Yotpo Secret Key:** (Required) Your Yotpo Secret Key.
-      _(Add any other Yotpo-specific configurations your extension supports, e.g., enabling specific widgets, order sync settings, etc.)_

 3.  **Save Configuration:** Click "**Save Config**" to apply your changes in Adobe Commerce.

 4.  **Verify Functionality:** After configuration, test your frontend integration to ensure the App Builder app is correctly retrieving and utilizing the Yotpo settings.

 ---

 ## Environment Variables (App Builder Operational)

 These environment variables are crucial for the **operational functioning and security of the Adobe App Builder application itself**.
-They allow the App Builder to connect to your Adobe Commerce instance and perform internal data protection.
 These are **not** the Yotpo-specific settings for your store, which are configured in the Adobe Commerce Admin.

 For **local development**, these are typically set in your `.env` file within your App Builder project.
-For **deployed environments (e.g., via Adobe Exchange Marketplace or CI/CD)**, these variables are configured directly within the Adobe Developer Console UI for your specific App Builder workspace/action, or provided via marketplace prompts during installation.
+For **deployed environments via CI/CD**, these variables are configured directly within the Adobe Developer Console UI for your specific App Builder workspace/action.

 - `ENCRYPTION_KEY`
-  - **Description:** A 32-byte (64-character hexadecimal string) key used by the App Builder application for internal encryption operations, such as protecting sensitive configuration data retrieved from Adobe Commerce before processing or transmitting to the frontend.
+  - **Description:** A 32-byte (64-character hexadecimal string) key used by the App Builder application for internal encryption operations.

   - **How to Generate:** You can generate a secure key using `openssl`:

     ```bash
     openssl rand -hex 32
-    ```

-  - **Example `.env` entry:**

-    ```
-    ENCRYPTION_KEY=a1b2c3d4e5f6a7b8c9d0e1f2a3b4c5d6e7f8a9b0c1d2e3f4a5b6c7d8e9f0a1b2
     ```

 - `ENCRYPTION_IV`